 Those days you can transform your mobile phone into a remote control to do almost everything.
 You can open your garage door, dim the lights in your living area and now you can use a pet remote control on your dog.
 I’ve tested the app and gadget all together on my very cheeky French Bulldog, Oscar.
 He is certainly cute and lovely but he is also the most stubborn dog I ever had.
 I think you will have a good laugh and you will make your own opinion after reading this article.

 How Does the Pet Remote Control Work

-- You need to purchase the Pet Remote and upload the app of the same name into your phone.
+- You need to purchase the Pet Remote and upload the app of the same name to your phone.
 29.99 Euros

 - Attach the device to your dog’s collar.

 - When the free app is uploaded – set up your 3 main commands with the option of a bib, a vibration, or both.
 I picked Sit, Down and Come.

 - Personally, I tested first on my hand – just to be sure I don’t electrocute my dog, and the vibration of the device is more gentle than your phone’s vibration.
 Perfect.

 - Pet-Remote works in combination with a free App for iOS and Android and communicates with Bluetooth Smart.
 Pet-Remote is no shock collar – it definitely won’t hurt your beloved dog!
 We simply use vibration which your dog can feel and react to it.